syncfusion-content/windowsforms-docs/WindowsForms/Navigation-Pane/GettingStarted.md

 ## Add child items to the group bar items

 You can add the child items to the GroupBarItems by using the [GroupView](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.GroupView.html).
-The following code snippet will show you how to add the child items using groupview.
+The following code snippet will show you how to add the child items using GroupView.

 {% tabs %}
 {% highlight C# %}